Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Acknowledgments

+We thank Georgios Smyrnis, Samir Yitzhak Gadre, Achal Dave, and Mehdi Cherti for helpful discussion and assistance with OpenLM and with the JSC cluster.

-We gratefully acknowledge compute budget granted by Gauss Centre for Supercomputing e.V. and by the John von Neumann Institute for Computing (NIC) on the supercomputers JUWELS Booster and JURECA at Jülich Supercomputing Centre (JSC).
+TP and YC acknowledge support from the Israeli Science Foundation (ISF) grant no.\ 2486/21 and the Adelis Foundation.
+MW was supported in part by a Google Fellowship.
+JJ acknowledges funding by the Federal Ministry of Education and Research of Germany under grant no. 01IS22094B WestAI - AI Service Center West.
+LW acknowledges funding from Open Philanthropy.
+We gratefully acknowledge compute budget granted by Gauss Centre for Supercomputing e.V. and by the John von Neumann Institute for Computing (NIC) on the supercomputers JUWELS Booster and JURECA at Jülich Supercomputing Centre (JSC). }

 \workshop{ } \workshop{ \workshop{